Alycia J. Weinberger

 In 2013, Weinberger was part of a research team of astronomers from around the globe who discovered exoplanet HD 106906 b.
 This discovery was notable due to the planet’s distance away from its host star, which raised questions and ideas about the formation of planets.

 Alycia Weinberger, among a team of astronomers published their work in The Astrophysical Journal about their new discovery.
 They found a forming planet around a young star called TW Hydrae.
 The TW Hydrae, approximately 10 million years old, is found in the Hydra constellation and is constituted of a disk of dust and gaz in rotation, in which small planets are born.
 This young star may have given astronomers an insight of how Earth and the planets of the Solar system may have looked 4.6 billion years ago, during its formation.
+It is the nearest planet to be observed which is also one of the most distant planetary mass companions that has ever been directly observed and is projectedly closer to the binary system HD 106906 at a distance of about 650 astronomical units (AU), over 20 times greater than the distance between Neptune and the Sun.
+This is because of its extreme orbit which is opposite to classical core accretion theories of planet formation which suggest giant planets to be formed nearer to their stars where the proto planetary disk is richer has led astronomers to consider other possibilities such as gravitational instability or dynamical scattering by the inner system.

+In 2025, Weinberger contributed to the Proxima Centauri flare study using the Atacama Large Millimeter/submillimeter Array (ALMA), examining how stellar flares may affect exoplanet habitability.